Your TrainX® Score

 The power of TrainX is realized through the cumulative effect of Optimized Training™ being consistently executed with a high level of intentionality to the best of your ability.

 TrainX Session ScoreYour TrainX Session Scores evaluate multiple training execution factors related to individual session objectives, training intensities, intervals, and duration, among other things.

 Tips for Maximizing TrainX Session Scores:

-- Connect your training devices to TriDot and make sure that your actual training files are used to complete your training sessions and produce your TrainX Session Scores.
+- Connect your training devices to RunDot or TriDot and make sure that your actual training files are used to complete your training sessions and produce your TrainX Session Scores.
 Because sessions that are manually marked as complete are subjective and not supported by actual data, the maximum TrainX Session Score for these sessions is 90.